c-blake/bu/doc/tim.md

 [^3]: Of course, understanding does not ***end*** with reproduction.
 Sometimes the whole distribution is of interest, not the "luckiest".
 Sometimes cold-cache (for some value of "cold" and "cache" are more interesting).  `tim` does let you write all the times to a file.
-Most arguments over such things (eg. hbench vs. lmbench) are really about how to compress many numbers into one for purposes of comparison when not compressing at all would be the more informative comparison.
+Most debate over such things (eg. hbench vs. lmbench) is really about how to compress many numbers into one for purposes of comparison.
+Not compressing at all (or even nixing time series structure) is the more informative comparison.
+Since humans are bad at reading such reports, views on the debate mostly come down to priors on misinterpretation probability (usually with strong subjective experience components).

 [^4]: For example, [Ben Hoyt's King James Bible ***concatenated ten times***](https://benhoyt.com/writings/count-words/) means that branch